creativescala/doodle/docs/src/pages/pictures/layout.md

 @:image(debug-layout.png)

 This gives us some insight into how the basic layout works.
-Using `beside` horizontally aligns the origins of the two pictures,  the creates a new bounding box enclosing the two existing boxes with the new origin in the middle of the line joining the two origins. `Above` works in a similar way, while `on` simply places the origins at the same location.
+Using `beside` horizontally aligns the origins of the two pictures,  the creates a new bounding box enclosing the two existing boxes with the new origin in the middle of the line joining the two origins. `Above` works similarly, except the alignment is vertical, while `on` simply places the origins at the same location.

 ### Repositioning the Origin